• Skip to primary navigation

 🖊️ GoodNotes 6

-- Import custom stickers, washi tape PNGs, or digital paper backgrounds
+• Import custom stickers, washi tape PNGs, or digital paper backgrounds in an easy to use “element” library

-- Great for fans of traditional journaling who want a digital twist
+• Great for fans of traditional journaling and structure with a simple, digital twist

 🎨 Zinnia